 Here is one of the better analyses available about Camulus.
 YouTube Video

 In Roman mythology, Camulus was closely associated with Mars.
-Mars was identified by the Romans with Ares due to the blending between Greek and Roman cultures.
+Mars (or in some variations the demi-god hero Hercules) was identified by the Romans with Ares due to the blending between Greek and Roman cultures.
 Mars was considered the protector/guardian God of Rome and referenced in ancient mythology as the father of Romulus and Remus.

 It was believed by some that the Romans descended from Mars.
 As the Roman Empire expanded, Mars was equated with Celtic Gods of war such as Camulus.